 My rear wheel had been running on borrowed time for months, if not years.

 My friendly local bike mechanic mentioned that I would soon need a new rear wheel when he fitted a replacement front derailleur and undertook a full service and drivetrain health assessment (the bike’s drivetrain…).

 The issue with the wheel: a rear hub close to wearing out.

-At the time Mark said it wasn’t economic to replace the bearings and re-grease the hub.
+Apparently it wasn’t economic to replace the bearings and re-grease the hub.
 It would be better to start thinking about buying new wheels.

 I listened, agreed, and promptly did absolutely nothing about it.